 "Plans are worthless.
 Planning is essential." - Dwight D. Eisenhower

-During the past decades, the concept of doing business has changed dramatically.
+During the past few decades, the concept of conducting business has changed dramatically.
 Previously unimaginable things are now essential parts of our everyday lives.
 For good or bad, changes come very rapidly, leaving the previously dominating things behind.

 Why is production planning important?

 No matter what kind of business you have, there are the same main principles of success.

 You need to accomplish only two things:

 That’s all you really need to reach the hearts of your customers.

 The product you are selling must be well-made, easy-to-use, of good quality, appealing, etc. Your attitude towards clients must be caring.
 Delivery must be delivered in a promised time period, invoices must be correct, etc. With these two points, every client will be yours - and for a long time.